Are you looking for a new car with repayments of less than R3 000 p/m over 72 months? Here are 8 new cars for you to consider…

 1. Mahindra KUV100 NXT K2+ – From R134 999

 Mahindra has updated its KUV100 NXT range in South Africa.
 There is a new entry-level derivative, named the K2+, which costs R134 999 and is powered by a 1.2-litre, 3-cylinder petrol engine with 61 kW and 115 Nm of torque and mated with a 5-speed manual transmission.
 Mahindra Finance offers a R2 199-per-month finance deal, with no deposit, 1 year’s vehicle insurance and special finance offers for graduates.
-With the new entry-level version, Mahindra is clearly targeting high-volume cars such as the Renault Kwid and Datsun Go, but unlike those brands, the Indian firm is offering a decent safety specification, for which they deserve a round of applause.
+With the new entry-level version, Mahindra is clearly targeting high-volume cars such as the Renault Kwid and Datsun Go but the Indian firm offers good safety specification, for which they deserve a round of applause.

 2. Suzuki Celerio 1.0 GA / GL – From R139 900